 All Dartmouth students belong to one of six house communities, the College’s new residential college system.
 Roughly 60% of the student body is also involved in Greek life, which forms a center of social activity on campus, and almost a quarter of the student body participates in Dartmouth’s NCAA Division I varsity sports.
 The arts also abound on Dartmouth’s campus, and students passionate about music, theater, film, dance and visual arts can find a thriving scene at the Hopkins Center for the Arts and the newly renovated Hood Museum.
 Student entrepreneurs can receive support, mentoring and funding for their ventures through the Dartmouth Entrepreneurial Network.
 In addition, Dartmouth boasts over 160 student-managed groups and organizations, all of which are open to enrolled students.
 In keeping with its emphasis on the outdoors, the school’s most popular organization is the Dartmouth Outing Club, dedicated to exploring the natural landscapes of New England.

-Undergraduate students at Dartmouth can pursue 60 different majors in nearly thirty different degree programs through the school’s Faculty of Arts and Sciences, including Art History, Biological Sciences, and Government.
+Undergraduate students at Dartmouth can pursue 57 different majors in nearly thirty different degree programs through the school’s Faculty of Arts and Sciences, including Art History, Biological Sciences, and Government.
 Arts and Sciences also offers almost a dozen interdisciplinary programs—such as the Environmental Studies Program and the Linguistics and Cognitive Science Program—which allows students to earn degrees that combine multiple fields of study.
 Dartmouth undergraduates can also earn engineering degrees through the Thayer School of Engineering, which has the distinction of being the first engineering school to enroll equal numbers of men and women pursing engineering majors.
-(The Thayer School offers a dual-degree program for students from other liberal arts colleges who want to study engineering at Dartmouth.)
+(The Thayer School offers a dual-degree programs for students from other liberal arts colleges who want to study engineering at Dartmouth.)
 For graduate students, Dartmouth offers a series of graduate programs through the Geisel School of Medicine, the School of Graduate and Advanced Studies, the Thayer School of Engineering, and the Tuck School of Business.

 Dartmouth is renowned for its D-Plan, a system that allows students to customize their own academic calendar.
 Under the D-Plan, Dartmouth uses the quarter system and offers courses year-round.
 Students are able to pick which twelve of the sixteen possible terms they would like to spend on campus during the course of their college career.
 This allows them the flexibility to pursue their academic and professional goals by participating in off-campus programs, field research, internships, or jobs during any season.
 Dartmouth also requires students to take only three classes per term, which gives them the opportunity to truly immerse themselves in their studies.

 Dartmouth is well known for its strong classroom environment and its institutional emphasis on teaching.
-The school boasts a student-faculty ratio of 7:1, and 62% of all classes have fewer than twenty students.
+The school boasts a student-faculty ratio of 7:1, and 62.3% of all classes have fewer than twenty students.
 Dartmouth pointedly allows only faculty members to teach undergraduate classes, ensuring that students will have access to the school’s leading scholars.

 Applicants to Dartmouth can apply Early Decision or Regular Decision.
 As with most schools, Early Decision applications are binding.
 Early Decision candidates can apply to other schools Early Action or Regular Decision, but they must withdraw these applications if they are accepted to Dartmouth.
 For this reason, it only makes sense to apply Early Decision to Dartmouth if it is your first-choice school.

 Applying Early Decision to Dartmouth does give you an advantage, though.
-Dartmouth typically admits over 48% of each year’s entering class in the Early Decision round, meaning that Early Decision applicants are admitted at a higher rate than Regular Decision applicants.
+Dartmouth typically admits over 45% of each year’s entering class in the Early Decision round, meaning that Early Decision applicants are admitted at a higher rate than Regular Decision applicants.
 Dartmouth also regularly defers some Early Decision candidates for consideration in the Regular Decision round.
 Of these applicants, only 5% to 10% are ultimately admitted.

 In addition to test results, Dartmouth also requires recommendation letters from each applicant’s school counselor and from two teachers.
 Dartmouth highly recommends that applicants submit a peer recommendation.
 The school asks that your recommender provide insight into your life and character, speaking about you as a person rather than a student.
 You might choose a friend, a teammate, or a coworker to serve as your recommender.
 The trick is to find someone who can talk about your personal strengths and the great qualities that you would bring to the Dartmouth community.
 Additionally, most applicants are offered the opportunity to interview with alumni of the College.